Lalufu/ruuvi-mqtt/README.md

 - a `ruuvi_mqtt_name` field is added, containing the human readable name of the tag as defined with `--mac-name`.
-If no name is defined for a tag the empty string is used.
+If no name is defined for a tag a copy of the `mac` field is used.

 - a `ruuvi_mqtt_dewpoint` field with a calculated dew point temperature is added when the `--dewpoint` option is given on the command line.